 16. The Embassy of France keeps the right to reject any student application or offered internship through the

 “France Excellence” programme platform.

 1. 11 April: All the internship offers are posted on NUS and NTU platforms

 The Embassy of France will verify and submit the internship offers to NUS and NTU which will post them on their own platform.

 All the internship offers will have to be posted by 5 April.

-Once the Company has selected the applicants and notifies them to the Embassy of France, students have until 24 May to accept the offer via the system.
+Once the Company has selected the applicants and notified them to the Embassy of France, students will have until 27 May to accept the offers via the system.

-If the internship is carried out in France, the application will be sent to Campus France by the Embassy of France which is a French public organization attached to the French Ministry of Europe and Foreign Affairs.
+If the internship is carried out in France, the application will be sent to Campus France which is a French public organization attached to the French Ministry of Europe and Foreign Affairs.
 Campus France will be in charge of the logistic part of the scholarship (plane tickets, health insurance coverage, help for accommodation, etc.).

 First internships will start beginning of July.